j-ulrich/docket_qt_alpine/README.md

 - Tags files for Qt 6.6 (to link in Doxygen documentation)
 - OpenJDK 17 JRE
 - SonarQube Scanner 5.0.1.3006 (located at `/opt/sonar-scanner`)

-### Other Versions ###
-See the [Version Table](https://github.com/j-ulrich/docker_qt/wiki/Version-Table) in the project wiki for an overview of the provided Alpine versions along with the corresponding Qt version.